niilante/FFCK/docs/FAQ/FAQ.md

 * [User agent "problems"](https://old.reddit.com/r/firefox/comments/bro9sk/privacyresistfingerprinting_user_agent/) (_by design_)
 * Window resizing [problems](https://bugzilla.mozilla.org/show_bug.cgi?id=1494212) (_by design_)
 * .. there are other [bugs](https://bugzilla.mozilla.org/show_bug.cgi?id=1235231), [bugs](https://bugzilla.mozilla.org/show_bug.cgi?id=1449139), [bugs](https://bugzilla.mozilla.org/show_bug.cgi?id=921942) & even more [bugs](https://bugzilla.mozilla.org/show_bug.cgi?id=462743)
+* `Mozilla/5.0 (Windows NT 6.1; rv:52.0) Gecko/20100101 Firefox/52.0` is used as user agent for the Tor Browser and is evry common, but be warned [changing the user agent without changing to a corresponding platform will make your browser nearly unique](https://wiki.archlinux.org/index.php/Firefox/Privacy).

 What now?
-Well, since I don't think that "Resist [Fingerprinting](https://wiki.mozilla.org/Security/Fingerprinting)" (RFP) is (_in his current state_) useful, we use other flags and protection mechanism in order to not fully lose our privacy.
+Well, since I don't think that "Resist [Fingerprinting](https://wiki.mozilla.org/Security/Fingerprinting)" (RFP) is (_in his current state_) not useful, we use other flags and protection mechanism in order to not fully lose our privacy.
 A (_good_) VPN and the user.js is in _most_ cases enough.
 It’s simply impossible to defeat all fingerprinting mechanism without destroying the normal “web surfing fun”.

 ## Why are some flags disabled when I can control them via FF "Settings"?